Izan-Sola/MarioPowerUps/README.md

        and drop it inside a cauldron filled with water, then drop a nether start to obtain a Red Star.
      - To recharge the Red Star when its cooldown ends, right click while holding Crimson Extract on your offhand and the Red Star on your main hand.

+# Head props(?:
+General details:
+_While you wear them, the durability will decrease, and you will need a certain item to repair them_

+   - Beam Box

+     Details:

+     - Right click to start wearing it, and right click again to stop wearing it.